flock-community/flock-eco-workday/docs/identity-access-management.md

 > ℹ️ Prerequisites:
 >
-> 1. In your `etc/hosts`, the domains `accounts.flock.local` and `workday.flock.local` should both resolve to 127.0.0.1
+> 1. In your `etc/hosts`, the domains `accounts.flock.local`, `fe-workday.flock.local` and `workday.flock.local` should both resolve to 127.0.0.1
 >
 > ```
 >   127.0.0.1	accounts.flock.local
 >   127.0.0.1	workday.flock.local
+>   127.0.0.1	fe-workday.flock.local
 > ```
 >
 > 2. Run `docker compose up -d` to start all Ory related containers for identity and access management.